 An old forgotten plastic garment clothes rack in the basement laundry room gets rescued.
 Instead of buying a new garment rack that matches my space, I cleaned up the old one and spray painted it with a metallic paint to make it fresh and pretty again.

 Do you ever have one of those projects that you start and then wish you had never laid eyes on the furniture pieces?
 This is one of those projects.
 Sure, it looks beautiful now, but you will want to click over to see how it all took place!

 Have you missed DIY with MRL?
 I’ve taken a few weeks off, but I’m back this week talking about redoing all kinds of furniture for your home.
 This includes cutting, sawing, and painting furniture you find on the curb, in a thrift store, or in your own home.
 These are the projects I discuss in…

 Welcome to this month’s Thrift Store Decor project.
 Okay, so this is suppose to be a thrift store makeover, but I actually got this side table free last Winter when my neighbors moved.
 It was a free for all kind of situation, but my storage situation made me make some tough decisions.
 I couldn’t…

 I love two toned furniture projects using dark stain and almost any color.
-This two toned modified dresser makeover involves navy and Jacobean stain.
+I’m going to show you how to update a dresser with a two-toned look.
+It involves navy and Jacobean stain.
 This month’s power tool challenge post is all about modify—which is what I normally do to all of my projects.
-But I took a step back this month and made it…
+But I…

 Here’s a great library table makeover I think you’re going to LOVE.
 Well, if you don’t like painted furniture you may not love it.
 I don’t really have anything against refinishing furniture, except it has been too hot to do all that work!
 I got this sweet desk or library table from my hairdresser…